seowalex/pytorch-ssd/README.md

 python run_ssd_live_demo.py mb2-ssd-lite models/mb2-ssd-lite-mp-0_686.pth models/voc-model-labels.txt
 ```

+When running the above demo, weights and outputs for [tkDNN](https://github.com/ceccocats/tkDNN/tree/cnet) will be written inside layers and debug folders.
+Put those folder in the mobilenetv2ssd test in tkDNN/tests in order to lunch the corresponding test.
 The above MobileNetV2 SSD-Lite model is not ONNX-Compatible, as it uses Relu6 which is not supported by ONNX.
 The code supports the ONNX-Compatible version.
 Once I have trained a good enough MobileNetV2 model with Relu, I will upload
 the corresponding Pytorch and Caffe2 models.